-- Compensation:
+- · Compensation:

 - base salary

 - short-term incentives

 - long-term incentives

 - · Health and welfare benefits:

 - 401(k) plan

 - medical, dental and vision benefits

 - life insurance benefits

 - vacation

-- · Learning and development:
+- Learning and development:

 - training

 - succession planning

 - performance management

 - career development

 Our executive total rewards strategy is to provide a competitive mix of total rewards that enables us to effectively recruit, motivate and retain high-performing executives.
-Our executives are not provided any additional retirement, health and welfare benefits or other perquisites, other than those provided to our broader employee population.
-As a result, it has been our strategy that a significant portion of total rewards for our executives should be provided in the form of compensation, and that a majority of such compensation be variable, at risk and paid based on our results of operations and the growth in the value of our Common Stock, in order to align our executives' interests with those of our stockholders.
+With respect to the portion of total rewards for our executives that takes the form of compensation, it has been our strategy that a majority of such compensation should be variable, at risk and paid based on our results of operations and the growth in the value of our Common Stock, in order to align our executives' interests with those of our stockholders.

-The Compensation Committee (for purposes of this CD&A, "Committee") is primarily responsible for evaluating and approving the compensation levels of our senior officers (our President and Chief Executive Officer ("CEO") and six officers who report directly to the CEO as of December 31, 2006) and administers our equity-based and other compensatory plans.
+The Compensation Committee (for purposes of this CD&A, "Committee") is primarily responsible for evaluating and approving the compensation levels of our senior officers (our President and CEO and six officers who report directly to the CEO as of December 31, 2006) and administers our equity-based and other compensatory plans.
 The Board further reviews the actions of the Committee relating to the compensation of the CEO and certain senior officers.